Investor Highlights

 • shareholder interaction.

-Responses were collated, reviewed and compared with the previous year’s results.
+Responses were collated, reviewed, and compared with the previous year’s results.
 Noticeable improvements for the Audit Committee were in three areas: i) overseeing financial reporting; ii) overseeing risk management and internal control; and iii) overseeing business assurance.
 All three of these areas received Committee focus this year, including input from PricewaterhouseCoopers LLP (‘PwC’) and BDO LLP (‘BDO’).

-Mark Tentori, Senior Independent Director, met with the Board members (excluding Stewart Gilliland) to obtain feedback on Stewart’s performance in his first year as Chair.
-The feedback was extremely positive, with each member confirming their full support for the Chair.
+Mark Tentori, Senior Independent Director, met with the Board members (excluding Stewart Gilliland) to obtain feedback on Stewart’s performance as Non-Executive Chair.
+The feedback was extremely positive, with each member confirming their full support for the Non-Executive Chair.
 Stewart met with each Director individually to discuss their individual contributions to the Board, assessing their effectiveness and highlighting any areas of improvement.
 It has been good to see the widening of the overall skill set and experience on the Board with the addition of the new Directors.
 The Board is in a strong position to drive the Group forward and bring about improvements in its performance.

 Principle 8: Promote a corporate culture that is based on ethical values and behaviours

-The Board desires to promote a culture of respect, integrity, openness, honesty and fulfilment within each of the businesses in our Group.
-We believe strongly in these objectives and we endeavour to practise these in the way that we communicate with our customers, suppliers, shareholders, advisers and of course all our teams employed in the Group.
+The Board desires to promote a culture of respect, integrity, openness, honesty, and fulfilment within each of the businesses in our Group.
+We believe strongly in these objectives, and we endeavour to practise these in the way that we communicate with our customers, suppliers, shareholders, advisers and of course all our teams employed in the Group.

 Feedback from all stakeholders in the business, as set out in Principle 3, allows the Board to assess the state of its corporate culture, as well as performance against the Group’s internal targets.